pret/pokered/README.md

 ====
 - Celadon University is just north of Celadon.
 	- This is a reference to a Magikarp event from July 1998, and includes the lore from it and other areas of Pokemon's early worldbuilding.
-	- This area also contains a Trade-back NPC to let you get trade evolutions.
 	- New infinitely re-battleable trainers are accessible.
+	- There's a Move Deleter and Move Relearner!
 - Citrine City is a new island city that can be accessed in the postgame.
 - Underwater Tunnel connects Route 25 and Route 10.
 - Cinnabar Volcano is a new area that houses Moltres, allowing it to be obtained before Victory Road.